 There’s an art and a technique to designing a command center that works.
 Command centers, in some capacity, have been around for thousands of years.
-Even in medieval times, the castle was the command center for the kingdom, and the goals were the same as they are today: to maintain situational awareness, to manage threats, and to secure the organization.
+Even in medieval times, the castle was the command center for the kingdom.
+And the goals were the same as they are today.
+Command centers are to maintain situational awareness, to manage threats, and to secure the organization.
 Today’s command centers are vastly different than the castle’s keep, but the design is just as important.
 Here are four keys to designing a modern command center that works for your organization:

 #1: Planning, Planning, and More Planning

 First of all, command center design cannot, and should not, be a “fly by the seat of your pants” proposition.
 Planning is critical to the success of the design.
 Extensive planning to ensure effective workflow, continuity of operations, and attention to detail will help ensure the success of this investment for your business.
 Buy-in from all key players is a necessity, and can often take time to incorporate the needs of all stakeholders.
 Don’t skimp on the planning process and the time needed to get it right.